-|Verbal Ability and Reading Comprehension||Unseen Passages, Analogies, Antonyms, Contextual usage, Fill in the blanks, Para Jumble, Para Completion, Fact Inference Judgement, Sentence Correction, Meaning/Usage match|
+|Verbal Ability and Reading Comprehension||Unseen Passages, Analogies, Antonyms, Contextual usage, fill in the blanks, Para Jumble, Para Completion, Fact Inference Judgement, Sentence Correction, Meaning/Usage match.|

-|Data Interpretation and Logical Reasoning||Tables, Data Sufficiency, Pie Charts, Caselets, Combination of Graphs, Analogies, Critical Reasoning, Seating Arrangement, Logical Deduction, Cause and Effect, Analogies, Binary logics.
+|Data Interpretation and Logical Reasoning||Tables, Data Sufficiency, Pie Charts, Case lets, Combination of Graphs, Analogies, Critical Reasoning, Seating Arrangement, Logical Deduction, Cause and Effect, Analogies, Binary logics.
 Calendars, clocks and cubes, Blood Relations, Venn Diagrams, etc.|

-Admit Card of CAT 2020
+Admit Card of CAT 2022

 Documents Required with Admit Card

-CAT 2020 Result
+CAT 2022 Result